 ADDS is a trademark of Applied Digital Data Systems, Inc. IBM, ProPrinter, and PS/2 are registered trademarks of International Business Machines Corporation.
-SCO is a trademark of Santa Cruz Operations, Inc. TVI is a trademark of TeleVideo, Inc. UNIX, VMS, and VT are trademarks of Digital Equipment Corporation.
+SCO is a trademark of Santa Cruz Operations, Inc. TVI is a trademark of TeleVideo, Inc. UNIX is a trademark of X/Open Company, Ltd. VMS and VT are trademarks of Digital Equipment Corporation.
 WY and WYSE are registered trademarks of Wyse Technologies.